xbenkozx/RAZ-RE/readme.md

   ### Firmware Version Bitmap
   Inside the firmware Flash dump, at addresses 0x7066-0x7E75, appears to be a bitmap version of the aforementioned version number.
 It appears to be only 60x30 pixels in size, but there are 0x00 padding bytes around this bitmap that do not align to 120-byte boundaries (60 pixels), making determining the "true" image size difficult without decompiling the firmware and finding the function that triggers the version screen.

+## Keil MDK / C Library Examples
+Nation Tech has a library for Keil MDK IDE.
+This library is included in the N32G031xx_V2.2.0.zip file.
+This file also includes examples for different functions of the core.